-Phi Theta Kappa members admitted to Western are eligible for Presidential Scholarships, ranging from $1,000 to $2,000.
+Phi Theta Kappa members admitted to Western are eligible to be considered for Presidential Scholarships, ranging from $1,000 to $2,000.
 Selection is based on information provided in the application for admission and includes academic achievement, extracurricular activities, leadership, and PTK involvement.
 To be considered, students should check the “PTK” box in the New Student Scholarships section of our Transfer Application for Admission and Scholarships and provide an essay that addresses involvement in PTK programs and activities, leadership experience, and any honors attained.

 Additional leadership, diversity & program scholarships